-- The Company has taken plant and machinery on operating lease from its fellow subsidiary company.
+- i) The Company has taken plant and machinery on operating lease from its fellow subsidiary company.
 The Company has entered into a rental agreement for 3 year.
-The rent payments recognised in the statement of profit and loss is Rs 25.80 lakhs (31 March 2020: Rs 25.80 lakhs). - ii) There is no future minimum lease payments under non-cancellable operating lease.
+The rent payments recognised in the statement of profit and loss is Rs 25.80 lakhs (31 March 2021: Rs 25.80 lakhs). - ii) There is no future minimum lease payments under non-cancellable operating lease.

-Leases as lesson
+Leases as lessor

-- i) The Company has given its retail mall situated at Coimbatore on lease/ leave and licence from 21 July 2017.
+i) The Company has given its retail mall situated at Coimbatore on lease/ leave and licence from 21 July 2017.
 The cancellable leases are renewable by mutual consent on mutually agreeable terms.
-The lease income recognised in the statement of profit and loss is Rs 1,211.10 lakhs (31 March 2020; Rs 2,858.21 lakhs) - ii) The future minimum lease payments for non-cancellable operating lease are as follows:
+The lease income recognised in the statement of profit and loss is RS-27998 lakes (31 March 2021: Rs 1,211.10 lakes)

+ii) The future minimum lease payments for non-cancellable operating lease are as follows: